andreemedeiros/Print-Automation/README.md

 01. Press the Windows key;
 02. Write chrome;
 03. Press enter;
-04. Click the mouse pointer on button 1 to maximize the screen;
+04. Press win + up to maximize the screen;
 05. Click the mouse pointer on button 2 for link website;
 06. Write the website URL;
 07. Press enter;